bsod700/ta9/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-## Build
+## Build & Run

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+Run `npm run build:start` to build the project and serve it.
+Navigate to `http://localhost:4000/`.

 ## Description